-In 2019, there was a big gap between the average applicant and the average offer holder, with the average offer holder scoring 5.7 in the Problem Solving section, 5.9 in the Advanced Maths section, and 6.3 in the Essay section.
+Looking at historical data, in 2019, there was a big gap between the average applicant and the average offer holder, with the average offer holder scoring 5.7 in the Problem-Solving section, 5.9 in the Advanced Maths section, and 6.3 in the Essay section.

 To give an even clearer picture, we’ve presented these averages including students who didn’t receive an offer, to make the gap clearer.

-If you’re using these numbers to compare against your own performance on Past Papers, you can convert your raw scores to the scaled scores used here using the table below.
+If you’re using these numbers to compare against your own performance on Past Papers, you can convert your raw scores to the scaled scores used here using the table above.

 How much does the ECAA matter to my application?

 A further 90 applicants scored an 8.0 on the essay section, with 32 of them receiving offers.
-The table below sets out the relationship between Essay scores and the number of offers made at each.
+The table below sets out the relationship between Essay scores and the number of offers made for each score.